 Primarily my Customer Service mission was started because I was so exasperated by falling standards in the UK and even though I’ve discovered a lot of lovely companies along the way, the same old shameful companies are still out there, making the same old shameful mistakes.

 Here are my thoughts on the 5 biggest errors.

 More than ever before I believe that companies, particularly larger ones, just do not have the ability to listen to their customers.
 They claim they do so and market themselves accordingly but in reality, they may hear their customers but they are never really listening.
 Good customer service involves actively taking on board what is said and acting promptly and accordingly.
 It is not a box ticking marketing exercise and should not be treated as such.

-This is by far the biggest customer service mistake of all and it is the one which will be the most costly in the long term but not in terms of money.
-In fact as we’ve seen most recently from the tragedy at Grenfell Tower, cost cutting costs lives and it’s about time companies realised this, changed their priorities and made essential changes to their practices to avoid tragic events like the Grenfell fire ever happening again.
+This is by far the biggest Customer Service mistake of all and it is the one which will be the most costly in the long term but not just in terms of money.
+Failing to do the job properly in the first place just causes problems further down the line with products and services being poorer quality and the overall customer experience taking a major hit as a result.
+In extreme cases, cutting costs can cost lives and it’s about time companies realised this, took some responsibility, changed their priorities and made essential changes to their practices to avoid tragic events such as the Grenfell Tower fire ever happening again.

 So there it is, the 5 biggest Customer Service mistakes companies make.
 Do you agree?